Local Planning Strategy

 Project update

-• On 24 August 2021 Council adopted the scheme review process which requires the existing scheme to be reviewed.
-This will result in a new Town Planning Scheme (TPS 4) and Local Planning Strategy to be adopted to complement TPS 4.
+• On 24 August 2021 Council adopted the scheme review process which reviewed the existing Town Planning scheme.
+This will result in a new Local Planning Scheme (LPS 4) and Local Planning Strategy.

-• The City held three community workshops in October 2021 as well as conducting a community survey which closed on 8 November 2021.
+• The City held three community workshops in October 2021 as well as conducting a community survey.
 The feedback from the workshop sessions and community survey will be collated to identify key themes and outcomes to progress the Local Planning Strategy.

 • On 25 January 2022 the Western Australian Planning Commission (WAPC) informed that it agreed with the recommendations of the Scheme Review Report.
 A copy of the Scheme Review Report and the WAPC decision is available in the downloads section below.